travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 First, you should evaluate whether getting under this limit will be helpful: it may be that you will almost immediately hit another OoO limit, and it also may be that increasing the OoO window isn't that useful if the extra included instructions can't execute or aren't a bottleneck.

-In any case, the remedy is to use fewer loads, or in some cases to reorganize loads relative to other instructs so that the window implied by the full load buffer contains the most useful instructions (in particular, contains long latency instructions like load misses).
+In any case, the remedy is to use fewer loads, or in some cases to reorganize loads relative to other instructions so that the window implied by the full load buffer contains the most useful instructions (in particular, contains long latency instructions like load misses).
 You can try to combine narrower loads into wider ones.
 You can ensure you keep values in registers as much as possible, and inline functions that would otherwise pass arguments through memory (e.g., certain structures) to avoid pointless loads.
 If you need to spill some registers, consider spilling registers to `xmm` or `ymm` vector registers rather than the stack.

 ### Store Buffer